Cheapest fixed energy tariff for summer 2026 (UK guide)

 3) Standing charge shock for low users

-If you live alone, travel often, or have a very efficient home, standing charges can dominate your bill.
+If you live alone, travel often, or have a very efficient home, standing charges can dominate your bill — and at 57.19p/day for electricity from July, that adds up.
 A tariff with a slightly higher unit rate but lower standing charge may be cheaper overall.

 4) Meter and tariff eligibility